-In TX2 mode, when Configuration Register 1, bit [6] = 0, TX2 is an active low flash interrupt.
-Under this condition when the LM3560 is engaged in a Flash event and TX2 is pulled low, the active current source (LED1 and/or LED2) are forced into Torch mode.
-In TX2 mode with Configuration Register 1, bit [6] = 1, TX2 is configured for active high polarity.
-Under this condition, when the LM3560 is engaged in a Flash event and TX2 is driven high, the active current source (LED1 and/or LED2) are forced into Torch mode.
-LED1 and/or LED2) are forced into Torch mode.
-During a TX2 interrupt event, if the TX2 input is disengaged, the LED current will return to the previous flash current level.
-Figure 28 details the functionality of the TX2 Interrupt.
+In TX2 mode, when Configuration Register 1, bit [6] = 0, the TX2/INT/GPIO2 pin has active low polarity.
+Under this condition when the LM3559 is engaged in a Flash event and TX2 is pulled low, both LED1 and LED2 are forced into Torch mode.
+In TX2 mode with Configuration Register 1, bit [6] = 1 the TX2/INT/GPIO2 input has active high polarity.
+Under this condition when the LM3559 is engaged in a Flash event and the TX2/INT/GPIO2 pin is driven high, both LED1 and LED2 are forced into Torch mode.
+During a flash interrupt event if the TX2/INT/GPIO2 input is disengaged the LED current will return to the previous Flash current level.
+During a flash event, if TX2 is active, the LED current sources will still turn off after the Flash timeout.
+Figure 5 details the functionality of the TX2 Interrupt.